 7. Can Firebase Analytics combine the data for the Android and iOS version of the same app?

 No, currently there’s no way to view combined analytics for multiple apps in the same project.
 You can do this with BigQuery, of course, but there’s no out-of-the-box solution for the Firebase Analytics reports.
+After recent releases, project level reporting nows allows you to see what’s happening across all the apps (iOS and Android) in a project, while also being able to apply a filter to view them individually.

 8. Why I can’t see custom parameters in my Firebase reports?